-TITLE: Technology Solution Services Division Manager
+TITLE: Information Technology Division Manager

 The Technology Solution Services Division Manager has overall responsibility and accountability for providing planning and direction to multiple functional areas within the department.
 This position has discretion in establishing overall operating policies and procedures for assigned divisions.